 During the fourth month of pregnancy, you should visit the Human Resources department at your company to discuss any maternity or paternity benefits.
 You may be surprised at the services your company offers, allowing you to stay home and take part in the first weeks and developmental stages of your child’s life.

 Your only other objective for month four is to stick to your budget.
 Learning proper spending habits and fiscal responsibility are vital to sustaining a healthy household.
+The more you can stay inside your budget, the less stress you should feel in preparing before the baby arrives.

 Month five is when you need to answer the stay-at-home parent question.
 Will either of you quit your job to be a full-time parent?
 There are costs and benefits to both options, staying in the workforce or leaving.
-If you both decide to work, you need to factor in a daycare or a nanny.
-If one stays home, you need to figure your budget to see if that will work.
+If you both decide to work, you need to factor in daycare or a nanny.
+If one stays home, you need to figure out your budget to see if that will work.
 You want to check with your employer because many companies offer free or discounted daycare to employees.

 Month seven is a great time to start a college savings account for your future bundle of joy.
 There are many programs out there that allow you to start putting something back for education, but you need to look at the regulations and requirements for each.
 You can also look into tax-advantaged investments for future expenses.
 These investment programs allow you to put money back for a child’s college fund without incurring taxes.